chanicpanic/lark/docs/forest.rst

-When parsing with earley, Lark provides the ``ambiguity='forest'`` option to obtain the shared packed parse forest (SPPF) produced by the parser as opposed to it being automatically converted to a tree.
+When parsing with earley, Lark provides the ``ambiguity='forest'`` option to obtain the shared packed parse forest (SPPF) produced by the parser as an alternative to it being automatically converted to a tree.

 Lark provides a few tools to facilitate working with the SPPF.
 However, it remains no simple undertaking.
-Here are some things to consider when deciding whether using the SPPF is right for you.
+Here are some things to consider when deciding whether or not to use the SPPF.

 **Pros**